-Equity capital markets continue to improve.
-As a result, we raised, net of offering costs, \$37.0 million of common equity during 2011.
+We have raised, net of offering costs, \$37.0 million of common equity during 2011.
 We also raised \$36.7 million of preferred equity, net of offering costs, in February 2012.
 We used these proceeds to repay a portion of the outstanding balance of the Line of Credit, to acquire additional properties and the remainder for general corporate and working capital needs.

-Currently, we have the ability to raise up to \$218.1 million of additional equity capital through the sale of securities that are registered under our universal shelf registration statement on Form S-3, or the Universal Shelf, in one or more future public offerings.
-Of the \$218.1 million of available capacity under our Universal Shelf, \$21.6 million of common stock is reserved for additional sales under our Open Market Sale Agreement and \$51.9 million is reserved for sales of our senior common stock.
+Currently, we have the ability to raise up to \$217.5 million of additional equity capital through the sale of securities that are registered under our universal shelf registration statement on Form S-3, or the Universal Shelf, in one or more future public offerings.
+Of the \$217.5 million of available capacity under our Universal Shelf, \$21.6 million of common stock is reserved for additional sales under our Open Market Sale Agreement, which we recently extended through November 2014, and \$51.3 million is reserved for sales of our senior common stock.